seiferfl/seiferfl/README.md

 🌱 **Currently Learning**
-- Filling gaps in Neuroscience and ML
+- Filling gaps in Neuroscience and ML, specifically about Free Energy Principle and RL
 - Still understanding basic properties of LLMs & RNNs

 ---